 Surrey County Council has adopted the following Code of Conduct for Members (please see file attachments below).

 The role of the Monitoring Officer is to ensure the sound governance, lawfulness and fairness of all Council decision making.
-She:
+They:

 - must report any unlawfulness or maladministration to the Council, to the Leader or to the Cabinet;